danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 [CS109](http://cs109.github.io/2015/index.html), which gives a nice introduction in using machine learning with Python.

-This tutorial actually follows, [Machine Learning for Trading](https://classroom.udacity.com/courses/ud501/), a course on Udacity (not my favorite, sorry Udacity!), which you can take yourself and follow along.
+This tutorial actually follows [Machine Learning for Trading](https://classroom.udacity.com/courses/ud501/), a course on Udacity (not my favorite, sorry Udacity!), which you can take yourself and follow along.
 The course is by Dr. Tucker Balch at Georgia Tech, but sadly doesn't actually link to any of the homework files.
 However, you can find a short description of them